-- To improve the overall attendance percentage of students at Yardleys School. - To narrow the attendance percentage gap between different groups of students at Yardleys School. - To make attendance and punctuality a priority for all stakeholders in Yardleys School including students, parents, teachers and governors. - To further develop positive and consistent communication between home and school. - To promote effective partnerships with the Education Welfare Service as well as other agencies and services associated with student attendance.
+- Improving the overall attendance and punctuality of students at Yardleys School. - Improving the overall attendance and punctuality of different student groups at Yardleys School. - To make attendance and punctuality a priority for all stakeholders in Yardleys School, including students, parents, teachers and governors. - To further develop positive and consistent communication between home and school in order to establish barriers to attendance and the timely interventions necessary to support improved attendance. - To promote effective partnerships with the Education Welfare Service as well as other agencies and services associated with student attendance.